prasquin/AirPi/docs/usage.md

 Custom sensors can be defined in the `cfg/sensors.cfg` file.
 Such an entry only tells the AirPi that a sensor exists; you must still write the supporting Python code to tell the AirPi how to read data from the sensor.
-A template/example Python file can be found in the `docs` folder.
+A Python template/example can be found in the `docs` folder.

 Values in the `sensors.cfg` file do not need any quote marks around them.
 Strings may include spaces.
 There is equivalence between `yes`,`on`, and `true` and between `no`,`off`, and `false`; these are not case-sensitive.
-Comments take an entire line, and begin with a hash.
+Comments take an entire line, and begin with a hash (`#`).

-Note that although each definition is referred to as a 'sensor', they actually could more accurately be referred to as 'measurements'.
+Remember that although each definition is referred to as a 'sensor', they actually could more accurately be referred to as 'measurements'.
 For example, in the standard setup there are two definitions relating to the DHT22 sensor, because that particular physical sensor reads out both temperature and humidity.

-There are a number of sections within the file - each one defines a single measurement.
+There are a number of sections within `sensors.cfg` - each one defines a single measurement.
 The following fields are **mandatory** for every sensor (measurement) definition:
 + `filename` specifies the name of the Python script file for the sensor.
 No